20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 (Blokus in Swedish)

-Board game from Mattel seems to be for sale in most countries.
+The board game from Mattel seems to be for sale in most countries.

 This game is one that my daughter who is dyslexic caught on to really quickly.